daronyondem/daron-english-blog/content/posts/2024/2024-report.md

 2024 was phenomenal for my personal growth.
 I'm halfway through my Ph.D. thesis in Leadership Studies!
 If all goes well, I should complete it in 2025.
 Another achievement was passing the USA National Health and Wellness Coaching final written exam, earning my certification as a National Board-Certified Health and Wellness Coach (NBC-HWC).
 As I noted in my 2023 report, the combination of coaching and therapy sessions continues to work wonders for both myself and my clients.

 Now for a surprise that's quite unusual for a current Ph.D. student - I've started a part-time Master's degree in Engineering Management at the University of Colorado Boulder!
 Let me explain why.
-With my background in Computer Science (MSc with Software Engineering concentration) and Organizational Leadership (MA with HR Development concentration), I've gained valuable knowledge, but both degrees left gaps in financial management of engineering projects.
+With my background in Computer Science (MSc with Software Engineering concentration) and Organizational Leadership (MA with HR Development concentration), I've gained valuable knowledge, but both degrees left gaps in financial management of engineering organizations.
 My Leadership Ph.D., while valuable, doesn't address these areas either.

 I see three crucial aspects to managing engineering organizations: technology, people, and finances.
 For technology, I have a strong foundation and keep up through daily research.
 For people management, I'm investing in my skills through my Ph.D. and coaching practice.
 However, my financial knowledge, while decent (like most founders), could use strengthening.
 That's why I chose Engineering Management.